¡ÚLTIMAS HORAS! Disfruta de todo 1 año de Plus al 45% de dto ¡Lo quiero!

 22

-1142.
-This week, we look at the history of the phrase "pride and prejudice," which was used frequently before Jane Austen’s 1813 novel.
-Then, we look at whether Parson Brown from “Winter Wonderland” was a real person, and why his name is sometimes replaced with a “circus clown.”
-Links to Get One Month Free of the Grammar Girl Patreon (different links for different levels) Order of the Snail ($1/month level): https://www.patreon.com/grammargirl/redeem/687E4 Order of the Aardvark ($5/month level): https://www.patreon.com/grammargirl/redeem/07205 Keeper of the Commas ($10/month level): https://www.patreon.com/grammargirl/redeem/50A0B Guardian of the Grammary ($25/month level): https://www.patreon.com/grammargirl/redeem/949F7 🔗 Share your familect recording in Speakpipe or by leaving a voicemail at 833-214-GIRL (833-214-4475) 🔗 Watch my LinkedIn Learning writing courses. 🔗 Subscribe to the newsletter. 🔗 Take our advertising survey. 🔗 Get the edited transcript. 🔗 Get Grammar Girl books. 🔗 Join Grammarpalooza.
-Get ad-free and bonus episodes at Apple Podcasts or Subtext.
-Learn more about the difference. | HOST: Mignon Fogarty | Grammar Girl is part of the Quick and Dirty Tips podcast network.
+1153.
+This week, we look at the high-stakes world of Scrabble tournaments with John Chew, head of the North American Scrabble Players Association.
+We look at the strict etiquette of the tile bag, why professional players count tiles, and how the official word list is managed for competitive play.
+NASPA website 🔗 Join the Grammar Girl Patreon. 🔗 Share your familect recording in Speakpipe or by leaving a voicemail at 833-214-GIRL (833-214-4475) 🔗 Watch my LinkedIn Learning writing courses. 🔗 Subscribe to the newsletter. 🔗 Take our advertising survey. 🔗 Get the edited transcript. 🔗 Get Grammar Girl books. | HOST: Mignon Fogarty | Grammar Girl is part of the Quick and Dirty Tips podcast network.
 Audio Engineer: Dan Feierabend Director of Podcast: Holly Hutchings Advertising Operations Specialist: Morgan Christianson Marketing and Video: Nat Hoopes, Rebekah Sebastian | Theme music by Catherine Rannus. | Grammar Girl Social Media: YouTube.
 TikTok.
 Facebook.
 Threads.
 Instagram.
 LinkedIn.
 Mastodon.
 Bluesky.
 Hosted by Simplecast, an AdsWizz company.
 See pcm.adswizz.com for information about our collection and use of personal data for advertising.

 Languages 1 month